On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Impossibility result

 \section{Impossibility result}

-We now prove that in a system with $n+1$ Byzantine processes, if the writer \emph{and} one of the $n$ readers can be faulty, then there is no wait-free linearizable implementation of a $\Reg{1}{n}$ from atomic $\Reg{1}{n-1}$s.
-In fact, by dividing faulty processes into those that can only crash and those that can be {\ml} (as defined in Section~\ref{model}), we show the following~stronger~result.
+We now prove that there is no wait-free linearizable implementation of a $\Reg{1}{n}$ from atomic $\Reg{1}{n-1}$s.
+In fact, we show a stronger result: even under the assumption that the writer can only crash and at most one reader can be {\ml}, there is no linearizable implementation of a $\Reg{1}{n}$ from atomic $\Reg{1}{n-1}$s that ensures that every correct process eventually completes its operations.

-\begin{theorem} For all $n \ge 3$, there is \emph{no} wait-free linearizable implementation of a $\Reg{1}{n}$ from atomic \mbox{$\Reg{1}{n-1}$}s in a system with $n+1$ processes that are subject to Byzantine failures, even if we assume that the writer of the implemented $\Reg{1}{n}$ can only crash and at most one reader can be {\ml}. \end{theorem}
+\begin{theorem} For all $n \ge 3$, in a system with $n+1$ processes that are subject to Byzantine failures, there is \emph{no} linearizable implementation of a $\Reg{1}{n}$ from atomic \mbox{$\Reg{1}{n-1}$}s that satisfies the Termination property, even if we assume that the writer of the implemented $\Reg{1}{n}$ can only crash and at most one reader can be {\ml}. \end{theorem}

 \begin{proof} Let $n \ge 3$.
-Suppose, for contradiction, that there is a wait-free linearizable implementation $\AW$ of a $\Reg{1}{n}$ $\REG$ from atomic $\Reg{1}{n-1}$s, in a system where the writer $w$ of $\REG$ can crash and one of the $n$ readers of $\REG$ can be {\ml}.
+Suppose, for contradiction, that there is an implementation $\AW$ of a $\Reg{1}{n}$ $\REG$ from atomic $\Reg{1}{n-1}$s that is linearizable (i.e., it satisfies the Register Linearizabilty property) and ensures that all correct processes complete their operations (i.e., it satisfies the Termination property), under the assumption that the writer $w$ of $\REG$ can only crash and at most one of the $n$ readers of $\REG$ can be {\ml}.

-We now construct a sequence of executions of $\AW$ that leads to a contradiction.
-In all these executions, the initial value of the implemented $\REG$ is $0$, the writer $w$ invokes only one operation into $\REG$, namely a write of $1$, and each reader reads $\REG$ at most once (i.e., $\REG$ is only a ``one-shot'' binary register).
-Moreover, in each of these executions the writer is not {\ml} (it may only crash) and there is at most one {\ml} reader; \mbox{the other $n-1$ readers~are~correct.} Since $\AW$ is a linearizable register implementation and the writer of the register is not {\ml}, these executions of $\AW$ must satisfy Properties 1 and 2 of Definition~\ref{LinearizableByz}.
+We now construct a sequence of {\run}s of $\AW$ that leads to a contradiction.
+In all these {\run}s, the initial value of the implemented $\REG$ is $0$, the writer $w$ invokes only one operation into~$\REG$, namely a write of $1$, and each reader reads $\REG$ at most once (i.e., $\REG$ is only a ``one-shot'' binary register).
+Moreover, in each of these {\run}s the writer crashes (but it is not {\ml}) and there is at most one {\ml} reader; \mbox{the other $n-1$ readers~are~correct.} Thus, these runs of $\AW$ must satisfy the linearizability Properties 1 and 2 of Register Linearizability (Definition~\ref{LinearizableByz}), and every correct reader must complete any read operation that it invokes.

+\begin{definition} Let $s$ be any step that the writer $w$ takes when executing the implementation $\AW$ of $\REG$.
+Step $s$ is \emph{invisible to a reader $p$} if $s$ is either a local step of $w$, or the reading or the writing of an atomic $\Reg{1}{n-1}$ that is not readable by $p$. \end{definition}

+Since there are $n$ readers, and the registers that $w$ can write are atomic $\Reg{1}{n-1}$s, every write by $w$ into one of these registers is invisible to one of the readers.
+So:

+\begin{observation} Let $s$ be any step that the writer $w$ takes when executing the implementation $\AW$ of $\REG$.
+Step $s$ is invisible to at least one of the $n$ readers. \end{observation}